KevinPal/RayTracer/README.md

 the viewplane, we are able to see underneath it.
 ![Orthographic Camera](images/mp1/ortho.png)

-A perspective rendering of the same scene, except of to the right
+A perspective rendering of the same scene, except off to the right
 ![Perspective Camera from another angle](images/mp1/other_angle.png)

 To show antialiasing, a zoomed in version of the scene at lower resolution is rendered:
 ![Aliased](images/mp1/aliased.png)

-We can compare this to we antialiasing is enabled:
+We can compare this to when antialiasing is enabled with a 4x4 course grid and a 9x9 fine grid
 ![Anti Aliased](images/mp1/anti_aliased.png)